15 Best Things to Do in Newtown (CT)

 Paugussett State Forest

-On the west bank of the Housatonic River there’s a Connecticut state forest at two separate locations, adding up to around 2,000 acres of wilderness to discover.
+On the west bank of the Housatonic River there’s a Connecticut state forest at two separate locations.
+It all adds up to around 2,000 acres of wilderness to discover.

-At both spots the river has been impounded to form Lake Lillinonah (the second-largest lake in the state) at the Upper Paugussett State Forest and Lake Zoar at the Lower Paugussett State Forest a few miles downriver in Sandy Hook.
+At both spots the river has been impounded to form Lake Lillinonah (the second-largest lake in the state) at the Upper Paugussett State Forest and Lake Zoar at the Lower Paugussett State Forest.
+The latter is a few miles downriver in Sandy Hook.

 Hikers and cross-country skiers in winter can tackle two Blue-Blazed trails, one in each section.

-The Lillinonah Trail in the upper portion merges in places with Newtown’s Al’s Trail and passes a boat launch, the foundations of long lost houses and climbs to a highest point of 150 metres.
+The Lillinonah Trail in the upper portion merges in places with Newtown’s Al’s Trail.
+On the way it passes a boat launch, and the foundations of long lost houses, climbing to a highest point of 492 feet.

-The 6.5-mile Zoar Trail hugs the tall ridge on the west bank of the Housatonic/Lake Zoar and every now again rewards you with awesome views across the valley.
+The 6.5-mile Zoar Trail hugs the tall ridge on the west bank of the Housatonic/Lake Zoar.
+Every now and then I was treated to awesome views across the valley.

 11. Sticks & Stones Farm

-Opening up to the public every summer for relaxing outdoor experiences, Sticks & Stones Farm has more than 60 acres of land with open fields and lush woodland.
+Opening up to the public for relaxing outdoor experiences, Sticks & Stones Farm has more than 60 acres of land with open fields and lush woodland.

-If you want to stay overnight you can rent a luxury cabin or even a houseboat, but Sticks & Stones Farm is also open to the public on any given day for walks in rugged terrain with arresting vistas.
+If you want to stay overnight you can rent a luxury cabin or even a houseboat.
+Meanwhile Sticks & Stones Farm is also open to the public on any given day for walks in rugged terrain with arresting vistas.

 12. Cyrenius H. Booth Library